mark-cohen/awsdevops-test/README.md

-This is a read me.
+This is the read me.

-This is another line.
+This is the release branch.

-Here's a 3rd line, with a line break.
+This is the stubble feature of the release branch.